Yuan Yang (footballer)

-Yuan Yang (元洋, born 12 December 1985 in China) is a retired Chinese-born Hong Kong professional football player who last played as a forward.
+Yuan Yang (元洋, born 12 December 1985) is a Chinese former professional football player who played as a forward.

 Club career

 In 2004, Yuan signed for Hong Kong First Division club Citizen and scored 12 goals in his first season in Hong Kong.

 In 2009, Yuan signed for First Division club Tai Chung.

 In 2010, Yuan returned to Citizen.

 In 2013, Yuan signed for Hong Kong First Division League club Sun Pegasus.

 In 2014, Yuan signed for Hong Kong Premier League club Yuen Long.